Colleges by Location

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at University of New Hampshire was 16:1: that means 16 students per one teacher.
-The faculty of this school consists of 789 members, according to the most recent data reported.
-Out of that number, there were 375 male and 415 female faculty members.
+In 2025, this ratio at University of New Hampshire was 17:1.
+That means that there were 17 times more students than teachers at this school.
+This school has recently reported to have 945 faculty members.
+Out of that number, there were 413 men and 532 women.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at University of New Hampshire.

 Student Population Diversity Graph